Painting contractors in

 Licensing Requirements

-Nebraska does not require state licensing for painting contractors.
-However, contractors performing work over $1,000 must register with the state and carry workers compensation insurance.
-No exam required for basic painting work.
+Nebraska does not require specific state licensing for painting contractors.
+However, contractors performing work over $1,000 must register with the Secretary of State as a business entity.
+No exam required, but must maintain current registration and comply with local business licensing requirements.

 Permit Requirements

-Norfolk requires permits for exterior painting involving structural changes or lead paint remediation.
-Basic interior/exterior painting typically does not require permits unless part of larger renovation.
+Norfolk requires building permits for exterior painting involving lead paint remediation or structural preparation.
+Interior painting typically does not require permits unless part of larger renovation project.
+Contact Norfolk Building Department at 402-844-2000 for specific requirements.

 Inspection Schedule